geostyler/geostyler-homepage/content/about/index.md

 We hope that Geostyler can help you building open geospatial tools and maps.
 If it does, we invite you to get involved: Whether you are a developer providing bug fixes and features or a user improving the documentation or writing tutorials.
-We wish you happy and stylisch mapping.
+We wish you happy and stylish mapping.